| Guitar Tone WoodsThere are many fine woods used today to build quality

 to the tonal response of each piece of wood can achieve an instrument of the

+ultimate power, balance and clarity of tone.
 To help you decide which woods are right for you, I offer the

 following descriptions of the types of wood that I typically use.
 There are many